plantgenomicslab/BCH709/setup.md

 > - Please find terminal  Ctrl+Alt+T or terminal or xterm or uxterm {: .solution}

+> ## Old laptop
+>If you're laptop is old, We still have an option.
+Please choose one option in  High Performance Computing and Cloud service and connect to [Google Cloud SSh](https://ssh.cloud.google.com/)
+{: .solution}

+> ## Chromebook
+>Of course you can do it with [Secure Shell App](https://chrome.google.com/webstore/detail/secure-shell-app/pnhechapfaindjhompbnflcldabbghjo)
+{: .solution}

+> ## Phone (Android/IOS)
+>Of course you can do it with [Termius](https://www.termius.com/)
+>Not recommended.
+{: .solution}

+> ## Pencil
+>Of course you can do it with [Termius](https://www.termius.com/)
+>Not recommended.
+{: .solution}

+## Required additional software

+This lesson requires a working web browser, terminal, spreadsheet program.
+If you don't have a spreadsheet program already, you can use MSOffice for free with your affilated email.
+Following guide will provide the specific information about required software.
+Please select your [OS system](https://en.wikipedia.org/wiki/Operating_system) to install software.

 ## High Performance Computing and Cloud service